 PTSD is known by professionals in the psychological industries as a psychological injury.
 In fact, PTSD comes without a cure.
 Technically, one part of the brain that gets injured, due to shrinkage, helps us distinguish between past and present memories.
 Then, the injury causes activity in another area in the brain to increase.
 This part of the brain helps process emotions and contributes to our natural fear responses.
 Our fear responses include fight or flight reactions.
 Finally, the third portion of the brain injury affects what manages our reactions to various negative exposures (stimuli).
-Additionally, this also shrinks due to PTSD.

-As you can see, a person with PTSD has a brain that functions differently.
+First of all, a person with PTSD has a brain that functions differently.
 Essentially, their brain gets stuck in the fight or flight, prepare for danger, state.
 In turn, this prevents the traumatic event to process as a memory.
 In turn, this causes multiple memory problems.
 Instead, it is re-occurring for the trauma victim, playing on loop.
 The symptoms that derive from one’s brain preparing your body and senses for danger also get stuck “on”.
 These symptoms are very intense, leaving you or your partner in a challenging way.
 However, PTSD affects everyone differently.
 But, one thing is true, those in relationships or being married with PTSD have it harder than those without the disease.

 Information about Being Married with PTSD